Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 * For JSON reports

+  * Omit months with zero usage from the Counts element.
-  * Omit any Instance element with a Count of zero.
+  * Omit Metric_Types with an empty Counts element.
-  * Omit Performance elements that don’t have at least one Instance element.
+  * Omit Performance with no Metric_Types.
+  * Omit Attribute_Performance with no Performance.
-  * Omit Report_Items elements that don’t have at least one Performance element.
+  * Omit Report_Items with no Attribute_Performance.

 .. _missing-values: